ligature-lang/ligature/README.md

 - **Rust Analyzer**: For LSP implementation patterns
 - **Elm**: For accessible ML-family syntax design

+## Dedication

+This project is dedicated to **Pedro Furlanetto**, whose ideas and vision inspired many of the priorities and design decisions in Ligature.
+His enthusiasm for well-designed languages and thoughtful approach to programming continue to influence my work.

 ## Contact

 - GitHub Issues: [https://github.com/ligature-lang/ligature/issues](https://github.com/ligature-lang/ligature/issues)